-Since 2010, Sustainable Bolivia has provided a total of 18 scholarships (see recipients below).
 With continued community support, and the help of funds generated from Pisatahua, this scholarship program will continue to expand.

 Our goal is to provide effective support to young adults for many years to come.
 If interested in making a donation, please contact us.

 We provide support to students who demonstrate the potential for future success.

 Brenda, was born in the city of Cochabamba, on October 7th, 1995.
 Brenda, is a single mother, and has a 2 year old daughter Estefani.

 Brenda, has lived with her aunt since she was quite young, when her parents separated going their different ways, leaving her and her brothers behind.
 Brenda, completed her secondary schooling at Colegio Alcides Arguedas.
 After graduating Brenda, decided to follow her passion for cooking and study Gastronomy at the Technical Institute Federico Álvarez Plata.

 Brenda, has been supported by the Scholarship Program since 2016.
 She is now completing her first internship at the Cochabamba Hospital working in the kitchen where she is learning how to prepare new dishes and specific diets for different patients.

 Justina, was born in Chayanta, Potosi, on June 1st, 1997.
 Justina, moved to Cochabamba with her family when she was 6 months old.
 Justina, completed her secondary schooling at Colegio Republica del Ecuador.
 After graduating Justina, worked for a year between high school and tertiary studies.